Using Git and Github for LaTeX writing

 git show $(git describe --tag HEAD^ --abbrev=0):paper.tex > tmp.tex

-C:/latexdiff/bin/latexdiff -t UNDERLINE --verbose --no-links --flatten tmp.tex paper.tex > tmpdiff.tex
+latexdiff -t UNDERLINE --verbose --no-links --flatten tmp.tex paper.tex > diff.tex

-latexmk -pdf -f -interaction=nonstopmode tmpdiff.tex
+latexmk -pdf -f -interaction=nonstopmode diff.tex # Produces the diff pdf.

-Automate latexdiff runs with github workflow
+Automate latexdiff runs with Github CI

-I use the following github workflow :
+These days, I use the following Github workflow:

 name: Build LaTeX document & latexdiff to previous tagged version.